aurule/npc/docs/reference/systems/nwod.rst

 Building on the success of the World of Darkness setting, White Wolf released New World of Darkness to unify the various monsters and allow shared play.
 It was rebranded later as Chronicles of Darkness and got a 2nd edition release.

-The New World of Darkness system defined here probably works fine with Chronicles of Darkness, but was designed for NWoD 1st ed.
-It tries to capture the unique quirks of each character type by using lots of type-specific tags.
+The New World of Darkness system defined here tries to capture the unique quirks of each character type by using lots of type-specific tags.
+It is only compatible with NWoD / CWoD 1st edition.
+CWoD 2nd edition uses different tags and different meanings for shared tags, so it does not work with the NWoD character types.

 Metatags